 Experience Oregon Truffles: When it comes to foraging for truffles, we encourage relying on the experts to dig up the goods — if you venture out alone, you probably won’t find anything and you could easily get lost in the wild.
-Better yet is to experience them with renowned experts at the 12th annual Oregon Truffle Festival, Jan.
-20 to 29, 2017.
-This celebration features truffle-inspired dinners and culinary adventures throughout Oregon wine country in Newberg, McMinnville and Eugene, including a Fresh Truffle Marketplace, the Grand Truffle Dinner, and the Terroir of Truffles, a series of feasts, lectures and “sensory tours.”
+Better yet is to experience them with renowned experts at the annual Oregon Truffle Festival, held each winter.
+This celebration features truffle-inspired dinners and culinary adventures throughout Oregon wine country in Newberg, McMinnville and Eugene, including a series of feasts, lectures and “sensory tours.”
 During truffle season — which runs from late November through early May — restaurants throughout the Willamette Valley enhance dishes with truffles in creative ways.
-For private truffle forays led by experienced guides and their trained truffle hounds, check out Umami Truffle Dogs, plus seasonal excursions hosted by the Corvallis-based North American Truffling Society.

 – about the videographer –